Ben-M/md-blog/parametricity.md

 res2: String = hi
 ```

-As you can see I can pass whatever I want in the first parameter, which seems to give more generality, but something more is going on here
+As you can see I can pass whatever I want in the first parameter.
+Yes, this gives me more generality, but there is also something more going on here.

 ---

 # Let's play the guess my implementation game

-Parametricity was defined in [Theorems for free!](http://ecee.colorado.edu/ecen5533/fall11/reading/free.pdf) by Philip Walder, here is a click-bait quote from the introduction
+Parametricity was defined in [Theorems for free!](http://ecee.colorado.edu/ecen5533/fall11/reading/free.pdf) by Philip Walder.
+Here is a click-bait quote from the introduction:

 > "Write down the definition of a polymorphic function on
 a piece of paper.
 Tell me its type, but be careful not
 to let me see the function’s definition.
 I will tell you a
 theorem that the function satisfies."

-Basically he claims that given any polymorphic function he can guess things that are true about this function or in a sense guess its implementation !
+In essense, he claims that given any polymorphic function he can guess things that are true about the function or, in a sense, guess its implementation!

-Seems magical, but I guarantee you by the end of this post you will also know how to do it.
+It seems magical, but I guarantee you by the end of this post you will also know how to do it.

 ---

-# How many implementation can this function have ?
+# How many implementation can this function have?

-Disclaimer: The functions seems like toy examples but there is a point to it so hang on !
+Disclaimer: The functions seems like toy examples but there is a point to it so bear with me!

 ```scala